-1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source,
+- 1. Taking a second sample (as per EPA LCR and the Drinking Water Best Management Practices suggestive guidelines) of the water source, - 2.
+Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and

-- 2. Having a CPS-FCS specialized maintenance plumber inspect the water tap and pipe to make sure there are no leaks or outside indications of corrosion, and - 3.
-Post a sign saying "Notice" "work station sink, water not intended for drinking." (if needed, and decided after the additional testing result and summary recommendation).
+3. Post a sign saying "Notice" "work station sink, water not intended for drinking. " (to be determined after the additional testing result and summary recommendation, if needed).